The Ultimate Guide to Getting Your CSCS Certification

 QUESTION: I have the 3rd edition of Essentials of Strength Training and Conditioning.
 Is the book still valid or should I buy the 4th edition?

-So I would definitely go with the 4th edition which is available here for a very affordable price (cheaper than what I paid for the 3rd edition back in the day).
+I no longer recommend the 3rd edition.
+Go with the 4th edition which is available here for a very affordable price (cheaper than what I paid for the 3rd edition back in the day).

 QUESTION: Is the CSCS certification the best athletic performance training cert for non-US coaches?